Alexandria Real Estate Equities

 Series A in 2006

-Magen BioSciences is a biotechnology company based in Waltham, Massachusetts, focused on developing pharmaceutical products aimed at enhancing human skin health.
-Utilizing a science-driven approach, the company leverages its comprehensive understanding of both normal and diseased skin biology to create solutions that improve the health and appearance of the skin.
+Magen BioSciences is a biotechnology company based in Waltham, Massachusetts, specializing in the development of pharmaceutical products aimed at enhancing human skin health.
+The company employs a science-driven methodology that is rooted in a comprehensive understanding of both normal and diseased skin biology.
+By leveraging this expertise, Magen BioSciences creates innovative solutions designed to improve the health and appearance of skin, addressing various dermatological needs.

 Map Pharmaceuticals